mfcgrp/Creative-Coding-IDM-NYU-DM-GY-6063-Section-D-/WEEKLY_SCHEDULE.md

   ⦁	watch [More about arrays](https://www.youtube.com/playlist?list=PLnkvii1uWBvFGoi0yz3Fx93F4tlsucJ03)

    ⦁	read [WHEN ARTISTS, ENGINEERS, AND PEPSICO COLLABORATED](https://spectrum.ieee.org/when-artists-engineers-and-pepsico-collaborated-then-clashed-at-the-1970-worlds-fair)
+Reasearch an artist or collaborative that inspires you using code, interaction or technology of the last century.
+Be prepared to present for five minutes in class.

-  ⦁	Create a sketch that adds objects based on interaction (mousepress, keystroke, etc) that interact with each other (collision, repulsion, etc.) or create a sketch that makes faces which have multiple dimensions of variability (skin color, eyes, ears, mouth, hair, age, etc).
-A new face should eb created everytime you click the mouse.
-For either example, write the sketch as pseudo-code first, then fill in your code afterwards.
+  ⦁	Work on a previous sketch that used interaction (mousepress, keystroke, etc) that now has objects that interact with each other (collision, repulsion, etc.) If you have already done that.
+See if you can expand on the sketches dynaics of color, opacity and scale.
+See if you can embed the sketch on a webpage or github page.
+See these links for how to do that.
+[How to embed sketches](http://cmuems.com/2018/60212f/resources/embedding-p5js/) ; [Hosting a sketch on GithubPages](https://www.youtube.com/watch?v=ZneWjyn18e8)

 ##	WEEK 5 - October 6